JacoboLansac/audits/solo/soar-review.md

 #### Mitigation

 Allow input arguments to regulate slippage in the liquidity operations.
-The accepted values should be calculated by offchain components
+The accepted values should be calculated by off-chain components

 ```diff
     function decreaseLiquidity(